CA-APM/ca-apm-fieldpack-dotnet-useridtracer/UserIdDecoratorTracer/README.md

 # README

-The linuxStatus.py file is an example of how to utilize the EPAgent RESTful interface to send bulk metrics.
-The script monitors a Linux host, gathering statistics about CPU usage, load averages, and memory usage for the host.
-It submits those statistics as metrics (formatted in JSON) to CA APM Enterprise Manager via the EPAgent RESTful interface on a 15-second harvest cycle.
-Metrics are submitted to the http://<epagenthost-port>/apm/metricFeed URL.

-The script is fully functional and requires that the Requests module for Python be installed.
+UserIDDecoratorTracer is a fully functional extension for CA APM .NET Agent to get and display user information in the Transaction Trace ("TT") TypeViewer and trace info.

+Reflection is used to call one of two methods to grab the user identity from your ASP.NET application: Request cookie or NTLM authenticated user.

+To use, place the extension (DLL) in your agent's EXT directory and your ProbeBuilder Directive (PBD) in your HOTDEPLOY directory.
+Then restart IIS.

-Additional details are available on the [CA APM Developer Community](http://bit.ly/caapm_dev/).
+Additional details are available in the RELEASENOTES and on the [CA APM Developer Community](http://bit.ly/caapm_dev/).